 Neal A. Baer, M.D. is a Harvard-trained physician, practicing pediatrician, and award-winning television writer and producer.
-Since 2000, he has served as executive producer of the NBC series “Law and Order: Special Victims Unit.”
-He was previously Executive Producer of “ER.”
+He formerly served as executive producer of the series “Law and Order: Special Victims Unit” and “ER”.
+His most recent show, “The Beast”, was purchased by Fox for the 2017-18 season.

 In 36 years at the Los Angeles Times, Sandy Banks served as a reporter, editorial writer, assistant metropolitan editor and director of the newsroom’s diversity efforts.
 She was part of the team awarded the Pulitzer Prize for coverage of the 1992 Los Angeles riots.